uber/piranha/polyglot/piranha/README.md

   * `rules.toml`: *piranha rules* expresses the specific AST patterns to match and __replacement patterns__ for these matches (in-place).
 These rules can also specify the pre-built language specific cleanups to trigger.
   * `edges.toml` (_optional_): expresses the flow between the rules
 - `dry_run` : Disables in-place rewriting of code
-- `ignore_parse_error` : Does not throw an error on syntactically incorrect source code produced by a rewrite.

 <h5> Returns </h5>